-If you've been injured in the workplace, you've probably been told that the only compensation you can receive will come from your employer's workers' compensation insurance.
-Although this is the general rule, there are many exceptions -- situations in which you may be able to go to court and sue for harm ("damages") caused by your injuries, in lieu of or in addition to a workers' comp claim.
+If you've been injured in the workplace, you may think (maybe you've even been told) that the only payment you can receive will come from your employer's workers' compensation insurance.
+That's the general rule, but there are several exceptions—situations in which you may be able to go to court and sue for harm ("damages") caused by your injuries, in lieu of or in addition to a workers' comp claim.

 For example, let's say Thea works in a factory that produces office products.
-His job is to operate a punch press that punches holes in boxes.
-One day, when Bill puts his hand into the press to adjust a box, the foot pedal that he uses to stop the press sticks, and the press crushes three of his fingers.
-His fingers are no longer usable after the accident.
-Bill can collect workers' compensation from his employer, and he also has a possible products liability case against the manufacturer of the defective press.
+Her job is to operate a punch press that punches holes in boxes.
+One day, when Thea puts her hand into the press to adjust a box, the foot pedal she uses to stop the press sticks, and the press crushes three of her fingers.
+Thea can collect workers' compensation from her employer, and she also has a possible product liability case against the manufacturer of the defective press.

-If you have been injured by an unsafe machine or other equipment in your workplace, consider talking to an attorney about your rights.
+If you've been injured by an unsafe machine or other equipment in your workplace, consider talking to an attorney about your options.
 You can also file a complaint with the Department of Labor's Occupational Health and Safety Administration if there have been unsafe conditions (for more information, see Nolo's article OSHA: Complying With Workplace Health and Safety Laws), in addition to filing a workers' compensation claim.
-This is a particularly important step to take if your employer is still requiring you or other employees to use the equipment.
+This is a particularly important step to take if your employer is still requiring you or other employees to use the faulty/dangerous equipment.

-Sometimes the chemicals and other substances that workers use are toxic and cause severe injuries and illnesses.
-These substances can include such things as asbestos, benzene, chromium compounds, silica, and radium, but any substance that harms you could possibly be the subject of a lawsuit for a "toxic tort."
+Sometimes chemicals and other substances that workers work with or around are toxic and can cause severe injuries and illnesses.
+These substances can include asbestos, benzene, chromium compounds, silica, and radium, but any substance that harms you could possibly be the subject of a "toxic tort" lawsuit.

 If the toxic substance is continuing to make the workplace unsafe for your or others, consider taking the additional step of filing a complaint with the Occupational Safety and Health Administration (OSHA).